Which degree program is best for YOU?

-Which program is right for you?
+WBS provides a variety of quality online, on-campus, and hybrid degree programs.
 Here are brief descriptions to help you figure out which one of our degrees would suit your personal, ministry, and vocational goals.
 Visit each degree’s page for more detailed information and list of required classes.
 For the most detailed information, please see the academic catalog.

-Master of Divinity (78-85 hours, on-campus or online)
+(78-85 hours, on campus or completely online)

 The Master of Divinity (M.Div.) program provides a broad-based and integrated study of scripture and theology, spiritual formation, cultural context, and Christian ministry.
 This professional degree enables the student to meet the educational requirements for ordination to the Christian ministry.

 Students may pursue one of the following concentrations:

 The Master of Arts (M.A.) guides the student’s inquiry and development in one of four academic disciplines:

 - Christian Studies (the degree offered through Shepherd Project)